Resources for Law Enforcement

 Tourette Syndrome (TS) is a neurodevelopmental disorder that becomes evident in early childhood or adolescence.

 It is part of the spectrum of Tic Disorders and is characterized by motor and vocal tics.
-The current estimates are that 1 out of every 50 children has TS or another Tic Disorder.
+The current estimates are that 1 out of every 50 children has TS or another persistent Tic Disorder.

 Law Enforcement Toolkit